jeffotoni/gocompilation/README.md

       ....
 ```

-The GOPATH environment variable tells the Go tool where your workspace is located.
+The $GOPATH environment variable tells the Go tool where your workspace is located.

 ```go
 $ go get github.com/user/project1